TomasM30/FEUP-LDTS-FROGGER/README.md

 The Factory Method helps us create things called element viewers and controllers in a way that is easy to change and use for many different types of elements.
 It does this by hiding the details of how the viewers and controllers are made and making it easy to add new types.
 This makes the code easier to understand and easier to change if we need to.

+This design can be found in the following files: “GameState”, “GameOverState”, “GameWonState”, “MenuState”, “State”.

 **Consequences:**

 - The factory method lets us make viewers and controllers in a way that can be changed and expanded easily
 - We can add new types of elements by making new viewer and controller classes and adding them to the factory method
 - Makes the code cleaner and easier to fix if there are problems
 -------------------------------------------------------------------------------------------

 ### TESTING